aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 In general, use `auto`.
 If you think you need control over the execution approach, contact AWS Support.

+### Name

+To use Amazon Voice Focus, the name section of the specification should be set to `'default'` whereas to use Echo Reduction, the name section of the specification should be set to `'ns_es'`.
+Echo Reduction can only be enabled while creating the meeting.

 ### Configuring SIMD

-SIMD dramatically accelerates Amazon Voice Focus, reducing CPU load and/or allowing higher quality models to be used.
+SIMD dramatically accelerates Amazon Voice Focus and Echo Reduction, reducing CPU load and/or allowing higher quality models to be used.

 Release versions of Firefox and Chrome do not enable SIMD support by default.
 If you have control over the browser environment of your end users, you can set Firefox’s `javascript.options.wasm_simd` preference to `true` in `about:config`, or toggle `[chrome://flags/#enable-webassembly-simd](http://chrome//flags/#enable-webassembly-simd)` in Chrome.